MethodAtlas

 Purpose

-The site covers 20 causal inference methods, from the established workhorses (OLS, fixed effects, DiD) to frontier approaches (double/debiased ML, causal forests, synthetic DiD).
-Each method includes interactive lessons, real-data examples from management research, and hands-on coding labs.
+Method Atlas is an open-access, interactive resource for learning causal inference methods.
+It covers 27 methods, from the established workhorses (OLS, fixed effects, DiD) to frontier approaches (double/debiased ML, causal forests, synthetic DiD).

-7 research practices complement the methods: sensitivity analysis, pre-registration, power analysis, randomization inference, specification curves, multiple testing corrections, and partial identification bounds.
-Together, they cover the full pipeline from research design to credible reporting.
+8 research practices complement the methods: sensitivity analysis, pre-registration, power analysis, randomization inference, specification curves, multiple testing corrections, clustering and few-cluster inference, and Lee bounds for attrition.

 Pedagogical Philosophy

-Start with the problem, not the solution.
 Each method is motivated by a concrete research question where naive analysis fails.
 You learn why the method exists before you learn how it works.

-Active learning over passive reading.
 Interactive components, concept checks, mini-simulations, and coding labs appear throughout every lesson.
-A large body of evidence suggests that active engagement improves retention and transfer relative to passive instruction (Freeman et al., 2014, PNAS).
+Active engagement improves retention and transfer.

 Acknowledgments